 This Golden Pothos is growing up a piece of bark.

-Usually you see these plants hanging.
+Usually, you’ll see these plants hanging.
 You can also place it on top of a tall shelf, file cabinet or on the top of a table.
 Their trailing stems are easy to train and you can grow over bamboo hoops or make them climb up a piece of bark.
-They’re also a great dish garden plant and can be used for kokedama (hanging moss balls).
+They’re also a great dish garden plant, in living walls and can be used for kokedama (hanging moss balls).

-Indoor gardening is not only about taking care of your plants – you can also propagate them.
-Pothos is an easy 1 to propagate.
+Indoor gardening is not only about taking care of your plants.
+You can also propagate them.
+A Pothos plant is so easy to propagate.
 You can snip off the stems to get more plants and also to get a fuller mother plant.

--Place the stems in a vase, glass or bottle.
+Place the stems in a vase, glass or bottle.
 Add enough water to cover the bottom 2-3 nodes.
-There may already be roots appearing, like you see in the video.
+There may already be roots appearing, as you see in the video.

 I hope you really like your Pothos because it’ll be with you for a long time.
 They last forever!
 I’ve read that they can live up to 10 years indoors but I have friends who’ve had theirs for much longer.
 Because Pothos are so resilient, they can handle the stress of moving and placement changes in your home.

 As a result of my favorable experience with Pothos I’m feeling much more confident about my plant care abilities.
 I’m now much less afraid of killing them and have even gotten a few other houseplants to keep my Pothos company.
 I’d love to know about your experience with this easy and beautiful houseplant.